 Total subtractions from Schedule OR-ASC-NP.
 Other subtractions not explained here are claimed on Schedule OR-ASC-NP.
-Enter the federal and Oregon totals from Schedule OR-ASC-NP, Section C. If you claim a subtraction on Schedule OR-ASC-NP, you must include the schedule with your return.
+From Schedule OR-ASC-NP, enter the total on line C7 in the federal column and the total on line C8 in the Oregon column.
+If you claim a subtraction on Schedule OR-ASC-NP, you must include the schedule with your return.